ningzhangfisk/CSCI241/Slides/Topic02.md

 ## 2.3.2  sparse matrix to 2D array
 + Step 1: read the first row from sparse matrix, create 2D array according to the numbers of rows and columns.
 E.g., `chessArr = new int[13][13]`.
 + Step 2: read the other rows from sparse matrix, assign non-zeros to 2D array.

+## 2.3.3 more operations
++ Save the spare matrix as a file on the hard disk.
++ Read the file stroed on the hard disk and recover the spare matrix and 2D array.
++ You can try to implement these operations after class.
 # References
 [2D Array JavaPoint](https://www.javatpoint.com/data-structure-2d-array)